e-hengirmen/Huffman-Coding/README.md

 # Huffman_Coding
-Self-made C++ compression program based on Huffman's lossless compression algorithm and its decompressor
+Self-made C++ file archiver and archive extractor programs based on Huffman's lossless compression algorithm

 ## How does it work?
 ### Compressor: